eugeneia/net-telent-date/README.md

 **Description:**

+*This library is deprecated!
+I recommend not using it in new projects and use other Common Lisp date/time libraries instead.*

 *net-telent-date* is a date and time parsing and formatting library originally written by Jim Healy for [CMUCL](http://www.cons.org/cmucl/).
 It was later packaged and